fortrabbit/help/docs/domains.md

 This is the most common usage.
 You first add the domain within the fortrabbit Dashboard.
 Use the preselected "www" option.
 That will bring you to a screen showing the current DNS settings and the desired settings.
 Go to your domain providers control panel and change the settings as provided by the fortrabbit Dashboard.
 That basically means:

 For the www prefix:

 * Remove any A Record
 * Point the CNAME Record to the fortrabbit App URL: {{ app-name }}.frb.io
 * Leave NS or TXT or any other records untouched
+* Remove any AAAA records

 For the naked domain:

-* Change the A Record to use the IP of our forwarding service
+* Change the A Record to use the IP of our redirect service
 * Leave any other records untouched, especially MX
+* Remove any AAAA records

-Save the settings with your domain provider and wait a while, depending on your TTL settings that can take up to 24h.
+Save the settings with your domain provider and wait a while.
+The while depends on the TTL settings of the DNS records, or usually up to 24h.

 ## Routing options